McDonnell v. United States

 McDonnell v.
-United States, 579 U.S. ___ (2016), was a United States Supreme Court case concerning the appeal of former Virginia Governor Robert F. McDonnell's conviction under the Hobbs Act.
+United States, 579 U.S. 550 (2016), was a United States Supreme Court case concerning the appeal of former Virginia Governor Robert F. McDonnell's conviction for honest services fraud and Hobbs Act extortion.
 At issue on appeal was whether the definition of "official act" within the federal bribery statutes encompassed the actions for which McDonnell had been convicted and whether the jury had been properly instructed on this definition at trial.

-In light of the court's findings, US District Judge T. S. Ellis III of Virginia ruled on an appeal and dropped seven of ten charges for which former Representative William J. Jefferson of New Orleans was convicted in 2012.
+In light of the Court's findings, U.S. District Judge T. S. Ellis III of Virginia dropped seven of 10 charges for which former Representative William J. Jefferson of New Orleans was convicted in 2012.
 He ordered him released from prison on October 5, 2017, pending a new sentence or action from the government.

 Case background

 Anatabloc is a tobacco extract which the company Star Scientific was producing in Virginia.
 Virginia has been a tobacco-producing state.
-The governor held events promoting the company's product at his governor's mansion after receiving kickbacks from the company.
+The governor held events promoting the company's product at his governor's mansion after receiving gifts from the CEO of the company.

-McDonnell's case was prosecuted as a federal case even though he was a state governor under the Guarantee Clause of Article IV because state corruption at the governor's level affects the federal union of the states.
-In addition, there was a conflict of interest at the state level because Ken Cuccinelli, the Attorney General of Virginia at the time, was a prominent ally of the governor.

 At the trial in the United States District Court for the Eastern District of Virginia, prosecutors charged Robert F. McDonnell and his wife with quid pro quo.
 The jury found the McDonnells guilty of multiple counts of corruption.
 James R. Spencer presided over the initial trial.

-United States Court of Appeals for the Fourth Circuit unanimously affirmed the convictions of the McDonnells.
+The United States Court of Appeals for the Fourth Circuit unanimously affirmed the convictions of the McDonnells.